bentsea/ladev-2016-jekyll/_posts/2015-01-20-Room-Upgrades-And-Free-Workshops.markdown

 layout: post
 title:  "Room Upgrades and Free Workshops"
 date:   2015-01-20 08:00:00
 description: Announcing a new contest for 2015 room upgrade!
+Check here to learn how to win an upgrade to a suite for LouisiANIME 2015.
 category: news
 ---